 David Backes Contract Information:

-Signed a five-year extension worth $22.5 million with the Blues in November of 2010.
+Signed a five-year, $30 million contract with the Bruins in July of 2016.

 To instantly reveal our fantasy analysis of every player – including David Backes – simply subscribe now.

 |2017-18 Proj||33||NHL||BOS||76||Subscribe now to see our 2017-18 projections for David Backes|

 Age is determined on October 1st of each season.No Yes